M1-CHPS/glhpc/docs/lab2.md

 $$

 Where C is the grayscale channel, and R,G,B are the corresponding components of the RGB image.
- Note: if the grayscale transform receives a grayscale image as input, it should output a (deep) copy of the input.
+Note: If the grayscale transform receives a grayscale image as input, it should output a (deep) copy of the input.

 #### a) Implement this transformation